Energy audit: Infrared thermography audit

 The advent of high-resolution thermography has enabled inspectors to identify potential issues within the building envelope by taking a thermal image of the various surfaces of a building.
 For purposes of an energy audit, the thermographer will analyze the patterns within the surface temperatures to identify heat transfer through convection, radiation, or conduction.
-It is important to note that the thermography only identifies surface temperatures, and analysis must be applied to determine the reasons for the patterns within the surface temperatures.
+The thermography only identifies surface temperatures, and analysis must be applied to determine the reasons for the patterns within the surface temperatures.
 Thermal analysis of a home generally costs between 300 and 600 dollars.

 For those who cannot afford a thermal inspection, it is possible to get a general feel for the heat loss with a non-contact infrared thermometer and several sheets of reflective insulation.
 The method involves measuring the temperatures on the inside surfaces of several exterior walls to establish baseline temperatures.
 After this, reflective barrier insulation is taped securely to the walls in 8 ft by 1.5 ft strips and the temperatures are measured in the center of the insulated areas at 1-hour intervals for 12 hours (the reflective barrier is pulled away from the wall to measure the temperature in the center of the area which it has covered).
 The best manner in which to do this is when the temperature differential (Delta T) between the inside and outside of the structure is at least 40 degrees.
 A well-insulated wall will commonly change approximately 1 degree per hour if the difference between external and internal temperatures is an average of 40 degrees.
 A poorly insulated wall can drop as much as 10 degrees in an hour.